Disciplinary Actions against Andrew P. Jones, M.D.

 Jones's initial focus was on migraine headaches.
 His offerings in 2010 cover premenstrual syndrome (PMS, depression, menopause, vitamin D, thyroid problems, fibromyalgia, and irritable bowel syndrome (IBS).
 The address Jones used for his "institute" is a rented mailbox at the Postnet store in Sugar Land, Texas.
 The Better Business Bureau gave "F" ratings to both Women's Health Institute of Texas and Natural Living Inc., for repeated failure to respond to complaints.

 This complaint was settled in 2011 with a mediated order under which Jones agreed to pay and administrative penalty of $10,000, remove the alleged violative advertising from the Internet, and complete certain educational requirements.
-The Web sites mentioned in the complaint are no longer functioning.
+The Web sites mentioned in the complaint are no longer functioning, but Jones has continued similar misrepresentations elsewhere.
+In January 2014, the Texas Medical Board charged him again with false advertising.
+In August 2015, the board revoked his license.

 HEARING CONDUCTED BY THE